USFWS/AMAPPS/README.md

 --------------------------------------------------------
 [id3]: https://connect.doi.gov/fws/Portal/acjv/seabird/SitePages/Home.aspx
 [id4]: https://myaccount.fws.gov/
 - AMAPPS data can be found on the [SharePoint site][id3].
 You will need premission to log onto this site.
 Download all of the processed observation and track files and save them in the Survey_Data/AMAPPS/AMAPPS_year_mo folder.
 Hint: the user name is IFW\shortname, if you don't capitalize the IFW it won't work.
-You can check your shortname in [myaccount.fws.gov]
+You can check your shortname in [myaccount.fws.gov][id4].

 3) Quality Control / Data Processing in R and GIS